Engine oil consumption is now increasing; as the oil change intervals become higher.

-And, modern engines consume so little oil that many vehicle owners forget to regularly check their levels.
+Modern engines consume so little oil; that many vehicle owners forget to regularly check their levels.

-Engine Oil Consumption-Most new engines today use less than half a quart of oil in 3,000 to 5,000 miles.
+As a result, oil level warning systems are becoming standard equipment on many vehicles.
+Most new engines today; use less than half a quart of oil in 3,000 to 5,000 miles.

-That, in turn will cause ignition misfire, higher emissions and likely damage the catalytic converter.
+That, in turn will cause ignition misfires, higher emissions; and likely damage the catalytic converter.

-Excessive internal oil consumption will also shorten the service life of the oxygen sensors and catalytic converter.
+Excessive internal oil consumption; will also shorten the service life of oxygen sensors and catalytic converters.
+So, as engines wear; the combined loss; from external and internal oil leaks; will just add to the increase of oil consumption.

 - Crankshaft seals